 Wrapper potentials can be used anywhere in galpy where general potentials can be used.
 They can be part of lists of Potential instances.
+Wrappers can be wrapped again.
 They can also be used in C for orbit integration provided that both the wrapper and the potentials that it wraps are implemented in C. For example, a static LogarithmicHaloPotential with a bar potential grown as above would be